alanszlosek/pimera/README.md

 # PiMera

-PiMera is security and critter camera application for Raspberry Pi computers and the Rasperry Pi camera modules.
+PiMera is a security and critter camera application for Raspberry Pi computers and the Rasperry Pi camera modules.
 It saves H264 video whenever motion is detected within the camera frame.
-I'm striving for 1640x922@30fps, even on a Pi Zero W.
+I'm striving for 1640x922 at 30fps (see note at end of this section), even on a Pi Zero W.
 I imagine you're thinking that most people use MotionEyeOS for this purpose, and you'd be right.
 But I like to tinker, to learn by doing, and I enjoy writing C, so here we are.

+Note: 1640x922 is an odd resolution, but that resolution captures using the Pi Camera module's full field-of-view.
+This is helpful if you don't have a wide angle lens and want to capture everything the camera is capable of seeing.

 # Current Status

 Very much a work in progress.
 The code needs many types of cleanup, but it should work for you.

-For now, I'm focused on making it performant on the Pi Zero W. The size and power makes it the perfect critter cam.
+For now, I'm focused on making it performant on the Pi Zero W because it's small size and low power requirements make it the perfect critter cam.

 ## Working Features